tonymullen/meanjs-calendar/README.md

     "angular-ui-calendar": "^1.0.1"

 as the last entry of the `dependencies` object.

-Add
+Then add

     "jquery": "latest",

 as the *first* entry of the `dependencies` object in the same file.

-Run
+The order here is important.
+The jQuery entry *must* precede the Angular.js entry.

+Then run

      bower install